act-rules/act-rules.github.io/_rules/line-height-not-important-78fd32.md

 ## Assumptions

-There is no mechanism available on the page to adjust [line height][].
+There is no mechanism available on the page to adjust [line-height][].
 If there is such a mechanism, failing this rule might not mean [success criterion 1.4.12 Text spacing](https://www.w3.org/TR/WCAG21/#text-spacing) is not satisfied.

 ## Accessibility Support

 While some assistive technologies are able to set [user origin][] styles, others, such as browser extensions, are only able to set style with the [author origin][].
 Such assistive technologies can not create styles with a high enough [priority][] to override a `style` attribute with the [important flag][].
-If accessibility support does not include assistive technologies that override [line height][] through [author origin][], this rule should not be used.
+If accessibility support does not include assistive technologies that override [line-height][] through [author origin][], this rule should not be used.

 ## Background